simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

 # AZ900 Azure Fundamentals

 ## Cloud Concepts
+- Benefits if using Cloud Services
+    - High Availability
+    - Scalability
+    - Elasticity
+    - Agility
+    - Fault Tolerance
+    - Disaster Recovery
     - Econonmy of Scale
         - Since Azure owns and runs so much hardware, they can do so more efficiently, and pass on the savings to the customer
+    - CapEx vs. OpEx,
+    - Consumption-based model

+- Paradigms for hosting apps - IaaS, PaaS, SaaS

+- Public, private and hybrid clouds

 ## Azure Architecture
 - Regions